nyaruka/goflow/cmd/docgen/templates/expressions.md

 with the value of `foo` in the context.

 More complex expressions can be embedded using the `@(...)` syntax.
 For example the template `Hi @("Dr " & upper(foo))` takes the value of `foo`, converts it to uppercase, and the prefixes it with another string.
+Note than within a complex expression you don't prefix variables with `@`.

 The `@` symbol can be escaped in templates by repeating it, ie, `Hi @@twitter` would output `Hi @twitter`.